epicprojects/twitter-sentiment-analysis/README.md

 Compile and run the Producer program.

 **NB**:
-The first time, the program will fail with an error message but will create a default configuration file ../application.properties for you to edit.
+The first time, the program might fail with an error message but will create a default configuration file ../application.properties for you to edit.

 ```bash
 cd hdinsight-kafka-spark